Youthful Yearnings for the Young at Heart

 Don’t have regrets; if you can still do the things you postponed in younger days then now is the time to do them.
 Longevity has its downside if you spend your final years bemoaning a misspent youth.

 If you’ve always been active don’t become a 'couch potato' with the advancing years, The old adage: ‘if you don’t use it - you’ll lose it’ is an encouraging thought.

-Never fall into the trap of thinking you're too old‘for anything if you still have the ability and the confidence.
+Never fall into the trap of thinking you're 'too old‘ for anything if you still have the ability and the confidence.
 If you know you can do it then go for it.
-Don't make excuses or put things off the time to do things is now.
+Don't make excuses or put things off; the time to do things is now.

-Becoming set in your ways is the worst thing you can do and you will lose the battle with aging all too rapidly if you don't remain flexible and open to new ideas.
+Becoming set in your ways is the worst thing you can do and you will lose the battle with ageing all too rapidly if you don't remain flexible and open to new ideas.
 Fresh opportunities will present themselves every single day if you're determined to try some of the activities you’ve missed out on in younger days.